01 Year Dot (1:05)

 There was a rat outside.
 It's all true.
 There still is but it's a different one, I think.
 Much travelled song with no particular abode.
 So many people out there at the push of a button.
 Roy dropped in and played his cornet without a capo.
 Trooper!
 My crooner moment.
 Easier listening.

 Two-four to the floor.
 One day I woke up and realised that I quite liked the quiet life.
 The quest began and here's the soundtrack.
-Owes a debt to Steve Mack and the lads.
-Thanks for the funky chops.
+Owes a debt to Steve Mack and the lads in That Petrol Emotion.
+Thanks for the funky chops fellas.

 Written in one improvised take at Dan Russell's place on a cold winter's eve.
 Lovingly re-crafted later at the farm with no major changes.
 Virtually a one-take vocal.
 Francis Pryor from Time Team speaks at the end as the afterlife beckons the departed.
 Peace, finally.

-I landed at Stanstead on a misty, murky, Sunday evening in August in the rain.
+I landed at Stansted on a misty, murky Sunday evening in August in the rain.
 Never have I seen such a welcome and beautiful sight as that damp and grey/green countryside.
 Home.
 The heart is here for a lifetime.
 The soul will be here forever.

 Motivation?
 Check.
 Navigation?
 Check.
 Bastardised riff from Mission Impossible?
 Check!
-My personal mission (and I chose to accept it) was a Mission Possible, thanks to two friendly people who appeared by my side at 36,000 feet.
+My personal mission (and I chose to accept it) was a Mission Possible, thanks to two friendly people who appeared by my side at 36,000 feet and convinced me to carry on making music.
 Thank you.
 You know who you are, my Celtic friends.
 I took your advice and didn't give up.

 Lean times in the house of love.
 An earlier tune from the Dark Autumn.
 This is where I finally got to play bass while I played the drums as well (in a virtual sense).
 I need another three of me to form a band.
 But I'm in charge OK?!